osoc24/chat-gent/README.md

 This repository contains a few different things:

--[label export tool](./label_export/README.md) - a tool that export all used labels from the PROBE project -[notebooks](./notebooks) - a collection of Jupyter notebooks that were used during the project -[website](./website) - the source code for the ChatGent website -[streamlit app](./app.py) - the source code for the ChatGent streamlit app
+- [label export tool](./label_export/README.md) - a tool that export all used labels from the PROBE project
+- [notebooks](./notebooks) - a collection of Jupyter notebooks that were used during the project
+- [website](./website) - the source code for the ChatGent website
+- [streamlit app](./app.py) - the source code for the ChatGent streamlit app